mylofi/local-data-lock/README.md

 var key = await getLockKey({
     localIdentitity: currentAccountID,
     resetLockKey: true,
-    importLockKey: existingLockKey,
+    useLockKey: existingLockKey,
 });
 key === existingLockKey;        // true
 ```

 **Warning:** You should generally let **Local Data Lock** internally generate and manage the lock-keys on local-accounts, and should not store (or transmit) these lock-keys in a way that degrades the security promises of this library.
-Be very careful if you are using the library in a way that you need to use `importLockKey`, and make sure it's absolutely necessary.
+Be very careful if you are using the library in a way that you need to use `useLockKey`, and make sure it's absolutely necessary.

 ## WebAuthn-Local-Client Utilities